Minres/CoreDSL/repository/index.md

-This is a placeholder for the Eclipse repository.
+This is a placeholder of the CoreDSL Eclipse repository.